odpi/egeria-workspaces/compose-configs/egeria-platform-jupyter-proxy-pg-compose/README.md

 1. Install and Configure Docker and Docker Compose.
    * Docker and Docker compose must be installed and running - see https://docs.docker.com/install/
    * Configure docker with at least 8GB memory
+   * Create the egeria_network from a terminal window by issuing: `docker network create egeria_network`
 2. Download or clone the egeria-workspaces repo at [**egeria-workspaces**](https://github.com/odpi/egeria-workspaces.git)
 3. In a terminal window, change directory to `<your path to here>/egeria-workspaces/egeria-platform-jupyter-proxy-pg-compose`
 4. At the command line issue: